yuvalmGS/gigaspaces-wiki-jekyll/sbp/trading-settlement.markdown

 ## Web Session Management
-HTTP Sessions are maintained in the space and a copy is also kept in a [local cache|http://www.gigaspaces.com/wiki/display/XAP8/Client+Side+Caching], with 1 object per client.
+HTTP Sessions are maintained in the space and a copy is also kept in a depanlinklocal cachetengahlinkhttp://www.gigaspaces.com/wiki/display/XAP8/Client+Side+Cachingbelakanglink, with 1 object per client.
 Sessions are accessed using the following:

 {% highlight java %}